PhasesResearchLab/AMMap/README.md

 ```
 which will compile the library and run a few benchmarks to make sure everything runs smoothly.
 You should then see a compiled binary file `nimplex` in the current directory which exposes the CLI tool.

-If you want to use the **Python bindings**, you can compile the library with slightly different flags (depending on your system configuration) like so for Linux/MacOS:
+Now, for `AMMap` you want to use the **Python bindings**, so you need to also compile the library with slightly different flags (depending on your system configuration) like so for Linux/MacOS:
 ```cmd
 nim c --d:release --threads:on --app:lib --out:nimplex.so nimplex
 ```
 and you should see a compiled library file `nimplex.so` in the current directory which can be immediately imported and used in Python.
+For non-Unix systems, see [`nimpy`](https://github.com/yglukhov/nimpy) instructions.

-### `python`
+### `Python`
 It is recommended to use new environements for all python projects, this can be done as follows:
 ```cmd
 conda create -n AMMAP python=3.11 liblapack jupyter numpy pandas plotly scikit-learn